 Our products also help retain high quality in finished products made from recycled plastics.

 We invite you to read more about all of the progress we are making in this report.
-And, as in previous years, we transparently report relevant data, including a clear overview of our Environmental, Social, and Governance
+And, as in previous years, we transparently report relevant data, including a clear overview of our annual sustainability data reporting.

 Thank you for your interest in Nouryon’s contribution to a sustainable future and do not miss our Sustainability Report online report experience.